 Organize a committee of chapter members to be in charge during all “open hours.”

-Determine proposed budget needs and submit to finance chairman.
+Determine proposed budget needs and submit to finance chair.

 Collect information for distribution to conference attendees in the hospitality suite, including maps, brochures, city guides, etc.